joaoraf/menthor-backend/README.md

-# Ontouml 2.0 Infrastructure

-- To compile and build the project, on Terminal, type "gradle wrapper" and then "gradlew build".
+- To compile/build the project, on Terminal, type **gradle wrapper** and then **gradlew build**.
-- To generate a Fat Jar for a given sub-project just type "gradle fatJar"
+- To generate a Fat Jar for a given sub-project just type **gradle fatJar**

 **Examples**:

+- _CarAccidentExample.groovy_
-- Using the metamodel programatically: "ontouml/src/test/groovy/CarAccidentExample.groovy"
+  - Using the metamodel programatically (ontouml/src/test/groovy)
+- _JSONSerializationTest.groovy_
-- Serializing and deserializing to JSON: "ontouml/src/test/groovy/JSONSerializationTest.groovy"
+  - Serialize/deserialize to JSON (ontouml/src/test/groovy)
-- Mapping from/to RefOntoUML: "refontouml/src/test/groovy/RefMapperTest.groovy"
+- _RefMapperTest.groovy_
+  - Compatibility with RefOntoUML (refontouml/src/test/groovy)
+- _EcoreMapperTest.groovy_
-- Mapping to Ecore: "ecore/src/test/groovy/EcoreMapperTest.groovy"
+  - Compatibility to Ecore (ecore/src/test/groovy)

 **Wiki**: